IKromans/Border_Countries/README.md

 > application will be running at `http://localhost:8080/myapp/countries/{countryCode}`

-To test "GET" method you can use Postman alternative tool.
+To test "GET" method you can use Postman or alternative tool.
 Just enter country code and see how it works.

 ![1](https://user-images.githubusercontent.com/66387211/205746765-90233886-c5ca-4404-8a04-359299087dfd.jpg)
 ![1 1](https://user-images.githubusercontent.com/66387211/205746829-d249aa6a-262a-4e7d-bb26-a5b7b257f994.jpg)